Same Words, Different Judgments: How Preferences Vary Across Modalities: Results

-\textbf{Inter-Rater Reliability (ICC).} We estimated ICC(2,1) and ICC(2,$k$) via linear mixed-effects models with crossed random intercepts for stimuli and participants, computed on raw ratings.
-Presentation order and trial position were included as fixed-effect covariates.
-95\% CIs were obtained from 2,000 bootstrap resamples of stimuli.
-To test for modality differences, we pooled participants from both conditions and randomly reassigned them to pseudo-Audio and pseudo-Text groups (2,000 permutations), preserving original sample sizes.
-ICC values were numerically higher for audio (ICC(2,1) = .333 vs.\ .295; ICC(2,$k$) = .821 vs.\ .788) but differences were not statistically significant ($p = .127$ and $p = .113$, respectively).
+\textbf{Inter-Rater Reliability (ICC).} We estimated ICC(2,1) and ICC(2,$k$) via linear mixed-effects models with crossed random intercepts for stimuli and participants, with order/trial position as covariates and 95\% CIs from 2,000 bootstrap resamples.
+Modality differences were tested by permutation (2,000 iterations, pseudo-Audio/Text groups preserving sample sizes).
+No significant differences were observed between ICC values for audio vs text (ICC(2,1) = .333 vs.\ .295, $p = .127$; ICC(2,$k$) = .821 vs.\ .788, $p = .113$).

-\textbf{Inter-Rater Reliability (Krippendorff's $\alpha$).} We computed Krippendorff's $\alpha$ separately for continuous ratings, ordinal preferences (A/Tie/B recoded relative to presentation order; adjacent disagreements weighted less than distant), and nominal preferences (raw A/Tie/B labels without order correction; all disagreements weighted equally), with 95\% CIs from 5,000 bootstrap resamples of stimuli.
-Unlike the ICC model, which partials out order effects via fixed-effect covariates, $\alpha$ was computed directly on the raw rater$\times$stimulus matrix without covariate adjustment.
-Modality differences were tested using the same permutation approach (5,000 iterations).
-No differences were statistically significant (all $p > .05$; Table~\ref{tab:reliability}).
-Nominal $\alpha$ values were near zero in both conditions, likely because counterbalanced presentation order caused raters who agreed on the preferred stimulus to assign opposite A/B labels.
+\textbf{Inter-Rater Reliability (Krippendorff's $\alpha$).} We computed Krippendorff's $\alpha$ for continuous ratings, ordinal preferences (A/Tie/B relative to presentation order, adjacent disagreements weighted less), and nominal preferences (raw A/Tie/B, all disagreements equal), with 95\% CIs from 5,000 bootstrap resamples and modality tested by permutation (5,000 iterations).
+Unlike ICC, $\alpha$ was computed without covariate adjustment.
+No differences were significant (Table~\ref{tab:reliability}).
+Nominal $\alpha$ was near zero in both conditions, given the counterbalanced presentation order of our experimental design (i.e. agreement would assign opposite A/B labels).